-Two-channel analog and digital audio signals, as well as composite video signals, are normally available at the appropriate recording outputs.
+Two-channel analog and digital audio signals, as well as composite and S-video signals, are normally available at the appropriate recording outputs.
 To make a recording, connect your audio or video recorder to the appropriate output jacks, as described in the Installation section, insert blank media and make sure the recorder is turned on and recording while the source is playing.

-- 1. Analog and digital audio signals are not converted to the other format. - Only PCM digital audio signals are available for recording.
+- 1. Analog and digital audio signals are not converted to the other format. - 2.
+Only PCM digital audio signals are available for recording.
 Proprietary formats such as Dolby Digital and DTS may not be recorded using the digital audio connections.
-Use the analog audio connections to make an analog recording. - ${\it 3. \ \ \, HDMI \ and \ component \ video \ sources \ are \ not \ available \ for \ recording.}$ - 4.
+Use the analog audio connections to make an analog recording. - 3.
+HDMI and component video sources are not available for recording. - 4.
 Please make certain that you are aware of any copyright restrictions on any material you record.
 Unauthorized duplication of copyrighted materials is prohibited by federal law.

-USING Bridge III DOCKING STATION
+USING MBridge IL DOCKING STATION

-The Bridge III is an optional dock that is compatible with most docking iPod models, 4G and later, and iPhone models (not included).
-When The Bridge III is connected to its proprietary input on the AVR 460/AVR 360 and the iPod or iPhone is docked, you may play the audio, video and still-image materials on your iPod or iPhone through your high-quality audio/video system, operate the iPod or iPhone using the AVR remote or the AVR's front-panel controls, view navigation messages on the AVR's front panel or a connected video display, and charge the iPod or iPhone.
+The Bridge II is an included dock that is compatible with most docking iPod models, 4G and later (not included).
+When The Bridge II is connected to its proprietary input on the AVR 760/AVR 660 and the iPod is docked, you may play the audio, video and still-image materials on your iPod through your high-quality audio/video system, operate the iPod using the AVR remote or the AVR's front-panel controls, view navigation messages on the AVR's front panel or a connected video display, and charge the iPod while the AVR is On.
+(The iPod does not charge while the AVR is in the Standby mode).

-When the source The Bridge is selected and an iPod or iPhone is docked, the message "The Bridge" appears in the front-panel Message Display.
-If the AVR doesn't detect the iPod or iPhone, turn off the AVR, remove the iPod or iPhone from The Bridge III and reset the iPod or iPhone.
-When the iPod or iPhone returns to its main menu, redock it and turn on the AVR.
+When the source The Bridge is selected and an iPod is docked, the message "The Bridge" appears in the front-panel Message Display.
+If the AVR doesn't detect the iPod, turn off the AVR, remove the iPod from The Bridge II and reset the iPod.
+When the iPod returns to its main menu, redock it and turn on the AVR.

-Table 4 summarizes the controls available with The Bridge III during normal playback.
+Table 4 summarizes the controls available with The Bridge II during normal playback.

-Table 4 - Using The Bridge III
+Table 4 - Using The Bridge II

-iPod or iPhone Function Remote Control Key
+iPod Function Remote Control Key

 Play Play (►)

 Pause Pause (II)

 Menu Menu

-Back/Exit Back/Exit or Left Arrow (◀)
+Back/Exit Back/Exit or Left Arrow (ৰ)

 Select OK or Right Arrow (►)

-Scroll Reverse Up Arrow (▲)
+Scroll Reverse Up Arrow (🔺)

 Scroll Forward Down Arrow (▼)

 Forward Search Forward Search (►►)

-Reverse Search Reverse Search (◀◀)
+Reverse Search Reverse Search (<

-Next Track Next (►►I) or Right Arrow (►)
+Next Track Next (▶▶) or Right Arrow (▶)

 Previous Track Previous (I◀◀) or Left Arrow (◀)

 Page Up/Down Page Up/Down

+Stop Stop (=)

-Press the Menu Button to view the slide-out menu:
+Press the Menu Button to view the slide-in menu: